k0staa/k0staa.github.io/_posts/2021-02-21-flutter-spring-kotlin-web.markdown

   }
 }
 ```
 It is a very simple widget.
 It displays the input fields for username and password, and after pressing the `Log In` button, the method `attemptLogIn` is triggered.
 If login is successful, you will be redirected to `UserHomePage` with your username, if not message is displayed.
-The X method uses the service `AuthService` which I will describe now.
+The `attemptLogIn` method uses the service `AuthService` which I will describe now.
 ```dart
 import 'package:flutter/foundation.dart';
 import 'package:gui/constants/api_path.dart';